 Getting involved in a car accident can be a traumatic experience for anyone, regardless of whether the damages were light or severe.
 At the very least, you are likely to deal with higher related expenses, and unfortunately this often means physical injury.
-Before submitting a claim, it is important that you have a professional personal injury attorney on your side, which is exactly where the legal team at Peter Davis Law can help.
+Before submitting a claim, it is important that you have a professional personal injury attorney on your side, which is exactly where the car accident attorneys at Peter Davis & Associates can help.

 With years of experience in the industry, our attorneys have seen it all, and we also know that when it comes to car accidents, many injuries do not show up right away.
 When this happens, you might be at a loss for what to do.
 Luckily, you do have access to the following legal information.